 @link_server_optionsSet a trace flag

 Sets a trace flag for the instance.
 Only specific trace flags are supported.
-If the instance has a primary and a secondary node, the trace flags are automatically synchronized.
+For instances with primary and secondary nodes, trace flags are automatically synchronized.

 Change the name of a database

-Changes the name of a database.
-Make sure that the account used to connect to the database has the required permissions on the destination database and that the destination database is online.
+Renames a database.
+Before running, make sure the account has the required permissions on the target database and that the database is online.

-For High-availability Edition and Cluster Edition instances, the primary/secondary relationship is automatically rebuilt after the name is changed.
-During this process, a backup and restoration are performed.
-If the database is large, check the available storage space of the instance.
-If the space is insufficient, you can scale out the instance.
+For High-availability Edition and Cluster Edition instances, renaming triggers an automatic rebuild of the primary/secondary relationship through a backup and restoration process.
+If the database is large, check available storage space before proceeding.
+If storage is insufficient, scale out the instance first.

 USE master